LaPolice/pythonIntro/source/content/environment.rst

 .. _DrawBot documentation : http://drawbot.com/
 .. _available on Github : https://github.com/typemytype/drawbot

-DrawBot is available only on MacOSX.
-It also exists as a `RoboFont extension`_ and as an `experimental web-based app`_ (TinyPy), both also made by Frederik.
+DrawBot is available only for Mac OS X. It also exists as a `RoboFont extension`_ and as an `experimental web-based app`_ (TinyPy).

 .. _RoboFont extension : https://github.com/typemytype/drawBotRoboFontExtension
 .. _experimental web-based app : http://tinypy.appspot.com/

 Similar applications have been developed for other enviroments, such as `ShoeBot`_ for Linux and `Spryte`_ for Windows.
-But the syntax used by these applications can be slightly different, breaking compatibility with DrawBot scripts.
+But the syntax used by these applications is sometimes different, breaking compatibility with DrawBot scripts.

 .. _ShoeBot : http://shoebot.net
 .. _Spryte : http://spryte.hxgraphics.com/